 Information to Add to Your Hurricane Plan

-Your insurance company will also require the name, address and phone number of a person you make responsible for communication after the hurricane.
+Your insurance company will also require the name, address, and phone number of a person responsible for communication after the hurricane.
+If you’re leaving your boat, this should be someone nearby.
+He or she can report to you and the insurance company about how your boat fared.
+They should provide pictures and, if needed, arrange for repairs.

-Depending on your area some companies may want to know your back up plan.
-When a hurricane is approaching your area your local yard may be full.
-So what would you do then?
+Depending on your area, some companies may want to know your backup plan.
+When a hurricane is approaching, your local yard may be full.
+So what is your next best option?

-Or what happens if your marina says you must leave!
+Or what if a marina requires you to leave?
 Can you get to a hurricane hole?
 It is best to have a plan ahead of time so you don’t have any last-minute surprises.

 Last Hurricane Prep Tasks

 Don’t forget common sense things like removing all canvas and sails and any other loose items on the deck.
-Most companies will not cover sails or canvas left out so take it all down and store down below.
+Most companies will not cover sails or canvas left out, so take it all down and store it down below.

 Submit Your Hurricane Plan to Your Insurer

-Fill it out as best you can.
+Fill out the insurer’s form (or create your own) as completely as possible.
 Don’t say you are going to do something that you can’t do.
-Be honest about what your plans are.
+Be honest about your plans.

 Leave a Reply